Scare up some fun this Halloween by making Jack Skellington Fudge for all your favorite ghouls and goblins. It's easy using a 2-ingredient recipe.

 Cover fudge with plastic wrap and chill for at least 2 hours until firm.

-Scoop out about 1 ounce (2 tablespoons) of white chocolate fudge and roll into a ball.
+Scoop out about 1 ounce (2 tablespoons) of white chocolate fudge and roll it into a ball.

 Set on a non-stick surface like a silicone mat or non-stick tin foil.